graze/blog/_posts/2014-10-16-thanks-google.md

 ---
-title: "a history of graze, by google"
+title: "A history of graze, by google"
 date: 2014-10-16T13:50:07.000Z
 author: graze-tech
 tags: [ history ]